asseco-voice/laravel-json-authorization/README.md

 ### Flush cache

 Due to the heavy workload this package has to do, everything is cached with 1 day TTL.
-Be sure to flush the cache after each manual code update (i.e. you add `Voice\JsonAuthorization\App\Traits\Authorizable` trait on a model).
+Be sure to flush the cache after each manual code update (i.e. you add `Asseco\JsonAuthorization\App\Traits\Authorizable` trait on a model).

 You can flush the cache [the Laravel way](https://laravel.com/docs/7.x/cache#removing-items-from-the-cache), or if you're using Redis as your cache driver you may use [one of our packages](https://github.com/asseco-voice/laravel-redis-cache-extension)